 Compare the prices of different grocery stores in your area.
 You can buy a variety of cheap, healthy food – and you might find cheaper alternatives for certain foods.
-This “potato tactic” doesn’t hurt, either (it’s #5 on the list).
+Cheap foods like potatoes can also be a good base for meals.
 On that note, give cheaper or off-brand items a shot.
 For example, Suave shampoo and conditioner is just as good as Pantene’s!
 The Suave Professionals line has a luxe feel – but if that’s not your priority, the cheaper Suave Essentials line works too.

 Review your bills

 Equifax suggests browsing your monthly bills to see where you can cut back if you’re living paycheck to paycheck.
 For example – you pay for cable, but do you actually watch all of it?
 If not, you could cancel cable, watch your top binge shows on a subscription service, and get the news online.

 Think about your insurance policies (i.e., homeowners’, car, and life), too.
 Vital for our well-being, but costly to our wallets!
 The good news is that bundling your policies could save you money – some companies offer discounts if you have two or more policies with them.
 Additionally, many auto insurance policies have discounts for those with safe driving records or multiple cars.

 Negotiating your utility bills will also help you whittle costs.
 It can feel intimidating at first trying to negotiate these bills, but it can pay off if you succeed.
 Do your research, don’t play into guilt, and be prepared to walk away – the worst they can say is no.

 Consider downsizing your cell phone plan as well, or switching carriers.

 These won’t necessarily save a fortune, but every penny counts.
 When you’re living paycheck to paycheck, any way to save money is worth a shot!

 - Reduce energy costs with LED light bulbs.